marinmarcillat/PELGAS-TS-Analysis/README.md

 # TS_analysis_pymovies
-Scripts for analysing individual TS in acoustic HAC Not to be published
+Scripts for analysing individual TS in acoustic HAC files

-Require the library pymovies from L. Berger.
+Require the library pymovies 3D from L. Berger.